-As shown in Figure 4.3, several marketing channels could be identified within the study areas of the district of Nuwara Eliya, which is akin to the channels in Badulla except for few deviations.
+As shown in the figure 4.3 several marketing channels could be identified within the study areas of the district of Nuwara Eliya, which is akin to the channels in Badulla except for few deviations.
 In the potato growing areas in Nuwara Eliya district a major proportion of the product usually goes either to the Nuwara Eliya DEC or to the private wholesale store located in the city.